Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. Regularly review account access

-Consider using different email addresses for different purposes:
+Consider using different email addresses for different purposes to boost email privacy:

 2. Shopping and services email